-Last July a crew of 17 dancers from 6 countries met in Berlin and brought to life a plan I had been refining for a long time.
+Last July a crew of 17 dancers from 6 countries met in Berlin.
+We brought to life a plan I had been refining for a long time.

-Years ago I noticed that the best Marks I’ve ever trained had martial arts experience, and yoga is the most relevant physical training for Revels.
+Years ago I noticed that the best Marks I’ve ever trained had martial arts experience.
+The most relevant physical training for Revels is yoga.

-As a yogi myself I yearn for my strength, flexibility, discipline, concentration, and openness to be witnessed and admired.
-I want social activities where that physicality is relevant, preferably something with more boys than I ever see in any yoga class.
+As a yogi myself I yearn to be witnessed and admired for my strength, flexibility, discipline, concentration, and openness.
+I want social activities where that physicality is relevant – with more boys than yoga classes.

 Without a lot of alcohol or small talk.

 For years I tried to make a plan of outreach to yogis and martial artists.
 Last year I met Cédric Tellier, kung-fu master, actor, tango and zouk dancer.
 The concept for this film unfurled before our eyes.
 It’s designed to resonate with yogis and martial artists with insider cultural references.

 Then an absolute dream team of cinematographers, dancers, and musicians joined with beautiful enthusiasm.
 I am so grateful for the trust everyone placed in me.